Traitors' Gate

 entered the Tower by Traitors' Gate.

-Although Queen Anne Boleyn is often reported to have passed through the Traitors' Gate after her arrest, the contemporary chronicle of Charles Wriothesley stated she passed through only a "court gate" (in the Byward Tower).
-Elizabeth was brought to the Tower on 18 March 1554, following Wyatt's Rebellion, and John Foxe vividly described her reception, without specific mention of the gate.
+Although Anne Boleyn is often reported to have passed through the Traitors' Gate after her arrest, the contemporary chronicle of Charles Wriothesley stated she passed through only a "court gate" (in the Byward Tower).
+The future Elizabeth I was brought to the Tower on 18 March 1554, following Wyatt's Rebellion, and John Foxe vividly described her reception, without specific mention of the gate.